bodywork-ml/bodywork-docs/docs/index.md

 ## Where do I Install Bodywork?

 Bodywork is distributed as a Python package that exposes a command line interface for configuring Kubernetes to run Bodywork deployments.
-It takes just one command to schedule a pipeline hosted on GitHub to run every evening,
+It takes just one command to schedule a pipeline to run every evening,

 ![Bodywork CLI](images/bodywork_cronjob_create.png)